jiaoshuntian/ivory-operator/docs/content/tutorial/disaster-recovery.md

 A repo-based standby will recover from WAL files a pgBackRest repo stored in external storage.
 The primary cluster should be created with a cloud-based [backup configuration]({{< relref "tutorial/backups.md" >}}).
-The following manifest defines a Postgrescluster with `standby.enabled` set to true and `repoName` configured to point to the `s3` repo configured in the primary:
+The following manifest defines a ivorycluster with `standby.enabled` set to true and `repoName` configured to point to the `s3` repo configured in the primary:

 ```
-apiVersion: ivory-operator.crunchydata.com/v1beta1
+apiVersion: ivory-operator.ivorysql.org/v1beta1
-kind: PostgresCluster
+kind: ivorycluster
 metadata:
   name: hippo-standby
 spec: